oferh/ng2-autocomplete/README.md

 ## Usage

-The module you want to use ng2-completer in must import `Ng2CompleterModule` and `FormsModule` (to use the ngModel directive on ng2-completer).  `Ng2CompleterModule` provides the `CompleterService`, and declares the `ng2-completer` directive.
+The module you want to use ng2-completer in must import `NgxCompleterModule` and `FormsModule` (to use the ngModel directive on ng2-completer).  `NgxCompleterModule` provides the `CompleterService`, and declares the `ng2-completer` directive.
 ```ts
 import { NgModule } from '@angular/core';